UE2020/DeclineFormer/README.md

 # DeclineFormer
-Translating Latin to English using a sequence-to-sequence transformer augmented with domain knowledge.
+Translating Latin to English using a sequence-to-sequence transformer augmented with learnable morphologically-derived grammatical embeddings.

 ## Usage
 ### Evaluation